Faculty of Translation and Interpreting of the University of Geneva: Introduction

 The Faculty of Translation and Interpreting (FTI) is one of the oldest translation and interpreting education and research institutions in the world.
 It was founded in 1941, by Antoine Velleman, as the Ecole d’interprètes de Genève (EIG).
 When a translation degree was introduced in 1972, it became the École de traduction et d’interprétation (School of Translation and Interpreting - ETI), before adopting its current title – Faculty of Translation and Interpreting – in 2011.

-Initially a part of the Faculty of Humanities, the EIG broke away from the Faculty between 1953-1955, and eventually became an independent institution of the university.
+Initially a part of the Faculty of Humanities, the EIG broke away from the faculty between 1953 and 1955, and eventually became an independent institution of the university.
 Today, the FTI has over a hundred teachers and researchers.

 Location

 Up until 1946, the school's administrative offices were located in Antoine Velleman's office at 5 Avenue Marc-Monnier, then in an apartment at 4 Rue Saint-Victor.
 Three rooms and the hallway were used for the school, while three other rooms were reserved for administrative purposes.
-From 1952–1953, the University was renovated and the school's administrative offices were set up on the former premises of the physics institute (ground floor).
+From 1952 to 1953, the university was renovated and the school's administrative offices were set up on the former premises of the physics institute (ground floor).
 In 1978, the school moved to the Cours Commerciaux de Genève building at 19 Place des Augustins.
 It then moved to the new Uni Mail building at 40 Boulevard du Pont-d'Arve in 1992.